holehouse-lab/PIMMS/README.md

 Assuming the packages above installed correctly, the next step is to actually install PIMMS.

-Unpack the distributed PIMMS tarball (pimms.tar.gz) as you would normally, i.e.:

-	tar -xzvf pimms.tar.gz

-Move into the PIMMS directory

-	cd pimms

-And run the following command

-	# Finally install pimms from this directory.
-	# These flags are not strictly necessary for the first install,
-	# but they ensure the cython always gets recompiled on a new installation
+As of version 0.1.23 we've made this even easier.
+Simply download the release candidate from the (secret) [internal page](https://www.dropbox.com/sh/ozrpqymi5se0xwk/AAC5Ng0BctaF9RrkSLhzVi7sa?dl=0) and then run:

-	pip install -e . --upgrade --force-reinstall
+	pip install pimms-<version>.tar.gz

+For example, for release candidate 0.1.26.4 that would be

 This _should_ just work!

-If all seems to have gone off without a hitch _open a new terminal_, start up the conda environment you just installed PIMMS in, and run (from _any_ directory) the command:
+If all seems to have gone off without a hitch **open a new terminal**, start up the `conda` environment you just installed PIMMS in, and run (from _any_ directory) the command:

 	PIMMS --version

 If it worked, you should see:

-	version 1.25
+	version <current version number>

 If this part fails, please contact Alex [alex.holehouse@wustl.edu] and we'll try and figure out what's goin' on.

+This installation has been tested on both Linux and macOS.

 ## Usage